Here is why science says maternal grandmothers are especially important to children

 "Being a grandparent is life's dessert," my parents always say.

-And boy, do they enjoy it, soaking up every second with their (by now) five grandchildren when they are around them, and pretty much trying to Facetime or Skype us anytime they are not.
+And boy, do they enjoy it.
+Soaking up every second with their five grandchildren when they are around them, and pretty much trying to Facetime or Skype us anytime they are not.

-And the beauty is that all these benefits, this joy, it doesn't just benefit the grandparents.
-No, children too benefit so hugely from having grandparents in their lives.
+The beauty is that all these benefits doesn't just benefit grandparents.
+No, children benefit so hugely from having grandparents in their lives.

 In fact, studies clearly show that the more involved grandparents are in the lives of their grandchildren, the better it is for everybody – themselves, the grandkids and the parents in the middle too, having someone to turn to for help and questions and just general support and care.